 If you’re looking to add a little (or big) dose of luxury to your trip, there are many five-star lodging options scattered throughout Patagonia.
 Tierra Patagonia Hotel & Spa, The Singular, Patagonia Camp, and Hosteria Helsingfors are sure to enhance your memories and rejuvenate your body after Patagonia excursions.
 For a truly unique Patagonia experience, allow yourself enough time to visit the underground ice bar in El Calafate and enjoy a well-deserved frosty drink.

 While you’re at it, why not tack three days on the front or back of your trip to see Chile’s amazing wine country?
 Spend the night at the Matetic winery, an organic winery in the Rosario Valley.
 You’ll stay in the Casona Matetic, a beautiful 19th century estancia and winery with gorgeous gardens and a private pool.

 4. Build in time for traveling to and throughout Patagonia.

 In addition to your international flight to South America, you will also need to build in some buffer time just to get to Punta Arenas from Santiago or Calafate from Buenos Aires.
 Because of Patagonia’s vast size and long transfers, it’s important to allow time for air travel and jet lag recovery.

 Remember, Patagonia is almost double the size of Texas, so most important is allowing yourself enough time to travel throughout the region & to extend your trip to Patagonia.
-If you’re opting for a Jeep Safari to navigate the rugged terrain, access the hidden corners of the parks not accessible by foot, and explore the unexplored, extra travel days will go a long way toward making your Patagonia adventure your most memorable yet.
+If you’re opting for a Luxury all-terrain vehicle Safari to navigate the rugged terrain, access the hidden corners of the parks not accessible by foot, and explore the unexplored, extra travel days will go a long way toward making your Patagonia adventure your most memorable yet.